Developer Guide

 In the current scenario, the question of the next flashcard is fetched and displayed

-by calling the Quiz:getQuestion()
+by calling the Quiz:getQuestion() method,

-, during the execution of CorrectCommand:execute()
+through QuizModelManager, during the execution of CorrectCommand:execute().

 Step 4.
 Assume that the user has reached the end of the flashcards as shown below:

-From the CorrectCommand:execute()
+From the CorrectCommand:execute() / WrongCommand:execute() operation,

-operation will be called.
+the QuizModelManager:stopQuiz() operation will be called.

-This stops the quiz by removing the Quiz
+This stops the quiz by removing the Quiz object stored in the quiz

-attribute of QuizModelManager
+attribute of QuizModelManager.

-operation to show the quiz score and statistics.
+This leads to also calling the Quiz:toString() operation to show the quiz score and statistics.

 The following activity diagram summarizes what happens when a user executes a new command: